XLNC-Deoxys/WRO-FE25/README.md

  ![photo](./Images/README_photos/Trajectory_of_pillar.jpg)
 </div>

-The final robot program with pseudocode is located in the [Source](https://github.com/XLNC-Deoxys/WRO-FE24/tree/main/Source).
+The final robot program with explanation is located in the [Source](https://github.com/XLNC-Deoxys/WRO-FE24/tree/main/Source).

 ***